Dover and Deal

-Dover and Deal is a constituency (Note: A county constituency (for the purposes of election expenses and type of returning officer)) represented in the House of Commons of the UK Parliament since 2024 by Mike Tapp, representing the Labour Party.
+Dover and Deal is a constituency in the House of Commons of the UK Parliament.
+It has been represented since 2024 by Mike Tapp of the Labour Party.

 It was known as Dover until 1974 and from 1983 until 2024.
-Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat reverted to its current name, to be first contested at the 2024 general election.
+Following the 2023 Periodic Review of Westminster constituencies, the seat reverted to its current name, and was first contested at the 2024 general election.

 Dover was considered a Cinque Ports constituency from 1386 to 1832.

 Constituency profile

 The seat includes most of Dover District.
 It comprises the towns of Deal, Dover, Walmer and surrounding villages in a productive chalkland, long-cultivated area adjoining the Strait of Dover.

 Since 1945 Dover has been a Labour/Conservative swing seat.
 In local elections, most of its rural villages and the two small towns favour the Conservative Party, whereas Dover favours the Labour Party, as well as the former mixed mining and agricultural villages in the local coal belt (East Kent coalfield), such as Aylesham.
 Labour's vote held on very solidly here in 2005, but the seat went Conservative in the 2010 election on a swing of 10.4% compared with a 4.9% swing nationally.

 Electoral Calculus categorises the seat as being part of the “Strong Right” demographic, those who have fiscally conservative views on the economy but are also fairly nationalist and socially conservative, alongside strong support for Brexit.
 In addition to this, around 55% of Dover and Deal is deprived, in terms of employment, income and education, with 47% of the local population, in particular, being unemployed, according to the site.
 For general statistics, the average age is 52.4, at least 80% of the local population owns a car, whilst 67% own a home, and the gross household income is £41,120.